-If there was only a way to convert narcissism into electric currents, this dude would be a global source of renewable energy.
-There are no other people in this book besides PC, who even mirrored himself in the blabbering character of his guide – so it’s a 2-for-1 deal!
-Actually, the universe in its entirety seems to be nothing but a pallid background for the giant spiritual lightbulb he is.
+If there was only a way to convert narcissism into electric currents, Paulo Coelho would be a global source of renewable energy.
+There are no other characters in this book besides the author himself, and even his guide “Petrus” is just a mirror image – so it’s a 2-for-1 deal!
+The universe in its entirety is nothing but a pallid background for the spiritual lightbulb that is called Paulo Coelho.
 Sometimes I thought he might have actually been joking.

 If you want an interesting story about the Way of Saint James, you’re looking for it in the wrong place here.
 You’re not going to find anything about walking either.
 There are hardly any observations about landscapes or culture.
 And since other people are practically non-existent throughout the whole book, there is really not much left to fill its 262 endless pages, except for a massive blow of hot air straight from the vents of the bullshit factory.